scottrlarson/profession/content/publications/publication-scam-avoidance.md

 2. Vulnerabilities are discovered.
 3. Armed with the necessary information from step one and two, the attacker uses psychological manipulation in the form of a pointed written message, or phone conversation, to trick you into giving away sensitive information.

-Attackers will likely attempt to trick you with a message that conveys an [**illusion of authority**](#terms), and a sense of urgency.
+Attackers will likely attempt to trick you with a message that conveys an **illusion of authority**[^illusion-authority], and a sense of urgency.
 As an example, you may get a pop-up on your screen that your computer has been compromised, asking you to urgently call a number.
 You might get an email stating that you are required by law to make contact with a government representative because the IRS didn't receive your tax return, or you might even get a call from the attacker, without any action on your part, claiming to be working for Microsoft and that your computer is unprotected.

 With any unfamiliar situation, remember to take a deep breath and relax.
 99% of communications that attempt to compel you to act with the above tactics are false.
 These kinds of attacks are most successful when you are in a state of panic.
 Legitimate business dealings happen on their own with no outside coercion.
 If at any time you feel forced to perform an action, step back, regroup, and gather information from outside sources.
 In these circumstances, you never, ever, have to take an immediate action.
 You always have recourse, but it takes time and patience to find alternatives.